mclevey/podlm/README.md

 # Overview

 This repo contains all the code for the "Probabilistic Opinion Dynamics with Language Models project," aka `podlm`.
 This is a SSHRC-funded research project led by Dr. John McLevey (PI) with Drs.
-David Tindall, Darrin Durant, Anabel-Quan-Haase as co-investigators, Tyler Crick (ABD) as the lead Research Assistant / Data Scientist, and Research Assistants Karmvir Padda and Romina Heshimi.
+David Tindall, Darrin Durant, Anabel-Quan-Haase as co-investigators, Tyler Crick (ABD) as the lead Research Assistant / Data Scientist, and Research Assistants Karmvir Padda and Romina Hashemi.

 This README is a work in progress.
 Eventually it will be a comprehensive guide to the project, but I've got to bow out early because... the twins are coming!